 It is worth mentioning that CEPAC-related developments created an increase in property tax revenues that ranges from 2.7 to 4.4 times the pre-development base level (Biderman et al. 2006; Sandroni 2010).
-In addition, the integrated nature of LVC within and outside the OUCs through strategic master plans and planning laws allowed the city to increase revenues, improve its land management efficiency, and promote social equity (Sandroni 2011a, 2011b).
-This included reserving a portion of LVC expenditures and land plots in the project area for low-income residents, as well as championing a participatory process for setting investment priorities and monitoring expenditures.
-Without this integrative process, challenges can arise, as was seen in the Faria Lima Urban Operation (FLUO) in 2004 when most of the potential land available for development had already been sold through the OODC mechanism, so investors did not feel the need to purchase additional CEPACs.
+In addition, the integrated nature of land value capture within and outside the OUCs through the strategic master plans and the planning laws allowed the city to increase revenues, improve its land management efficiency, and promote social equity (Sandroni 2011a, 2011b).
+This included reserving a portion of LVC expenditures and land plots in the project area for low-income residents as well as championing a participatory process for setting investment priorities and monitoring expenditures.
+Without this integrative process, failure can happen, as was seen in the Faria Lima Urban Operation (FLUO) in 2004 when most of the potential land available for development had already been sold through the OODC mechanism, so investors did not feel the need to purchase additional CEPACs.
 Also, CEPACs were less expensive in the nearby Água Espraiada project area, so some investments were diverted from the FLUO area.
-Coordination among different development projects across the city, analysis of preexisting conditions, and alignment of goals is key to avoiding harmful competition and uneven results.
-Capacity building is another tool that the city has used to enhance and develop the expertise required to manage the whole process.
-Investment in capacity building does not come without risk, though, as was seen when the newly elected mayor in São Paulo was critical of CEPACs practices, causing a loss of confidence in the financial market (Kim 2018).
+Coordination between different development projects across the city, analysis of pre-existing conditions, and alignment of goals is key to avoiding harmful competition and uneven results.
+Capacity building is another tool that the city has used to enhance and develop expertise required to manage the whole process.
+Investment in capacity building does not come without risk, though, as was seen when the newly elected Mayor in São Paulo was critical of CEPACs practices, causing a loss of confidence in the financial market (Kim 2018).

-CEPACs Applied in the Água Espraiada OUC Project
+CEPACs Applied in the Água Espraiada Joint Urban Operation Project

-São Paulo's use of CEPACs was innovative in its explicit incorporation of equity targets from the conception of the Água Espraiada project, although results have been mixed.
-Before the implementation of the Água Espraiada Urban Operation project (OUCAE), the Aguas Espraiadas region was highly heterogeneous, an area of low density located next to a high-value commercial area, interspersed with irregular settlements near a stream.
+São Paulo's use of CEPACs was innovative in its explicit incorporation of equity targets from the conception of the Água Espraiada project, though results have been mixed.
+Before the implementation of the Água Espraiada Urban Operation project (OUCAE), the Aguas Espraiadas region was highly heterogenous-an area of low density located next to a high-value commercial area, interspersed with irregular settlements near a stream.
 The Faria Lima Avenue's business center sat on one side of the stream with an industrial area of factories and large industrial plants on the other side.
-In the favela area, informal and irregular residences have dominated the area next to the Água Espraiada stream since the 1970s, with no drainage infrastructure in place.
+In the favela area, informal and irregular residences have dominated the area next to the Água Espraiada stream since the 1970s with no drainage infrastructure in place.

-Figure 3: Spatial Characterization of the OUCAE Area by Household Income and Finished Interventions
+Figure 3: Spatial Characterization of OUCAE Area by Household Income and Finished Interventions

-Source: Authors, based on Brazilian Census of 2010.
+Source: Authors, based on Brazilian Census of 2010

-The OUCAE project aimed to address the informal housing and drainage problems in the area (by dedicating revenue raised from the sale of CEPACs to reinvest in public infrastructure) while facilitating urban development that was occurring near Faria Lima.
-The project was approved in 2001, and implementation began in 2004, only after the CVM reviewed the CEPACs and an environmental impact study was completed on the area.
-The OUCAE outlined two essential interventions: road and stream drainage infrastructure, including construction of the iconic Octavio Frias de Oliveira Bridge (the cable-stayed bridge) and the resettlement of 8,000 informal houses that were located in a flood risk area (Marilena Fajersztajn, interview).
-Additional, smaller projects included a few public infrastructure installments like parks, public schools and health care centers.
+The Água Espraiada Urban Operation project aimed to address the informal housing and drainage problems in the area (by dedicating revenue raised from the sale of CEPACs to reinvest in public infrastructure) while facilitating urban development that was occurring near Faria Lima.
+The project was approved in 2001 and implementation began in 2004, only after the Brazilian Securities and Exchange Commission reviewed the CEPACs and an environmental impact study was completed on the area.
+The OUCAE outlined two essential interventions: road and stream drainage infrastructure, including construction of the iconic Octavio Frias de Oliveira Bridge (the "cable-stayed bridge"), and the resettlement of 8,000 informal houses that were located in a flood risk area (Fajersztajn, interview, 2019).
+Additional, smaller projects included a few public infrastructure installments like parks, public schools and healthcare centers.